Tomifarmer/zimmporter-stack-doc/docs/api/overview.md

 - **OIDC Bearer token** — `USE_SOCIAL_LOGIN=true` + `OIDC_ISSUER_URL` + `OIDC_CLIENT_ID`.
 Tokens validated against the issuer's JWKS endpoint.
 - **GitHub Bearer token** — `USE_SOCIAL_LOGIN=true` + `GITHUB_CLIENT_ID`.
 Tokens validated via GitHub API.

-The `/health` endpoint is always open.
+The `/health` and `/thumbnail` endpoints are always open.
 If multiple methods are enabled, **any** suffices.
 When a user authenticates via Bearer token, their identity is recorded in the `requested_by` field on jobs.